-- Any apparel, jewelry, or accessories, which by virtue of color, arrangement, trademark, insignia or other attributes which denote gang membership, support or affiliation, is strictly prohibited. - Tattoos or other markings which denote such membership, support or affiliation must be covered while attending school. - Any clothing which promotes violence and/or illegal drug/alcohol use is prohibited. - Clothing, which in the principal's determination is reasonably likely to cause disruption in the educational environment, is also prohibited.
+- Any apparel, jewelry, or accessories, which by virtue of color, arrangement, trademark, insignia or other attributes which denote gang membership, support or affiliation, is strictly prohibited (i.e. "flags", bandanas). - Tattoos or other markings which denote gang membership, support or affiliation or which are determined by the principal to be offensive in any way must be covered while attending school. - Any clothing which promotes violence and/or illegal drug/alcohol use is prohibited. - Clothing, which in the principal's determination is reasonably likely to cause disruption in the educational environment, is also prohibited.